Do you feel like your or your teammates’ communication efforts often get misunderstood?

 - Teamwork.

-Fairly often, instead of listening carefully, we think about what we’re going to say next, where we should go for lunch, or if we remembered to turn off the stove this morning.
+Fairly often, instead of listening to our interlocutor carefully, we think about what we’re going to say next, where we should go for lunch, or something else completely unrelated.

 Active listening requires being fully immersed in the conversation and thinking about what the person is saying — not just waiting for your turn to talk.

-- Look at the other person’s body language — sometimes, nonverbal cues tell you more than words can.
+- Notice the other person’s body language.
+Sometimes, nonverbal cues tell you more than words can.

-- Don’t interrupt — maybe you remembered something very important or maybe you just tend to long jump to conclusions better than Olympic athletes.
-But, wait for the other person to finish.
+- Don’t interrupt.
+Regardless of whether you remembered something very important or if you came to a conclusion: wait for the other person to finish.
 Interrupting is rude and can be frustrating for the speaker.

-Being criticized rarely feels good, but it’s important to learn to manage our emotions and take a look at our work as objectively as we can.
+Being criticized rarely feels good, but it’s important to learn to manage our emotions when receiving feedback and look at our work as objectively as we can.

 When you receive feedback, try to:

-- Step back and process it — don’t act on impulse.
+- Step back and process it.
+Try not to act on impulse.

-- Think about where it’s coming from — just as you shouldn’t automatically reject feedback, you shouldn’t automatically accept it either.
-Does that person have the credibility and knowledge to give valid criticism?
+- Think about where feedback is coming from.
+Just as you shouldn’t automatically reject feedback, you shouldn’t automatically accept it either.
+Ask yourself, does that person have the credibility and knowledge to give valid criticism?
 Do other people think so too?

-- Say “Thank you” professionally — also, you can explain your point of view, but don’t argue or get defensive.
+- Say “Thank you” professionally.
+You can also explain your point of view, but don’t argue or get defensive.

 With that in mind, if you’re in a position to give feedback, it’s important to be empathetic.

-We talked to Jamie Levin, a communications consultant with over 10 years of experience in corporate communication.
+We talked to Jamie Levin, a communicator consultant with over 10 years of experience in corporate communication.
 She emphasized the importance of putting ourselves in the audience’s shoes while giving feedback.

 “When giving feedback, it is extremely important to consider your audience and how they receive information.
 Are they easily offended?
 You might need to soften the blow.
 Do they prefer one-on-one communication?
 Avoid providing feedback in a group.
 So much of the acceptance of feedback is dependent upon our interpersonal communications skills.”